Average Salary: $57,420

 Universities and colleges have more opportunities.
 These are the places that like to make the discoveries, while museums usually just want to hold the discoveries for a little while.
 At an Ivy League school, you might start out at $45,000 and end up in the $60,000-70,000 range, while at state schools you make a bit less.

 Those Egyptologists who sell books and do lectures and tours make some money on the side, but it's not exactly Harry Potter book tour kind of money.

-Egyptian archaeologists seem to do well financially, but this might have to do with the fact that it's cheap to live in Egypt, and many Egyptian archaeologists are already independently wealthy and fund their own digs.
-Otherwise, there's not much more money in digging holes and writing reports about what you find in them than there is in sitting in the ivory tower poking fun at the guys who give you artifacts to write about in the first place.
-If you’re lucky, you might discover something important enough to get on the public lecture circuit, but you’d probably have better luck finding the Ark of the Covenant in that secret government storehouse.
+Egyptian archaeologists seem to do well financially but this might have to do with the fact that it's fairly cheap to live in Egypt.
+Egyptian archaeologists may also be independently wealthy and fund their own digs—good work if you can get it.
+Otherwise there's not much more money in digging holes and writing reports about what you find in them.

 Sure beats the professions that actually fill in the holes.